crcdng/hen-metaverse-tutorial-1/Tutorial.md

 </div>
 ```

-If you look at the page now, you can see the HTML parts  we just added, but the 3D scene is gone.
-Actually, it is still there, but not shown.
+If you look at the page now, you can see the parts we just added, but the 3D scene is gone.
+Actually, it is still there, but not visible.
 We will fix this in a moment.
 You can press the VR button to open the scene in fullscreen mode, but then the text field will go away (use the esc-Button to back out).

-The reason is that A-Frame by default assumes it is the only content inside a page.
-To display other elements, we must [embed the scene](https://aframe.io/docs/1.2.0/components/embedded.html).
+By default A-Frame assumes it is the only content inside a page.
+To display other elements, we have to embed the scene [as described here](https://aframe.io/docs/1.2.0/components/embedded.html).

 To do this, replace the opening `<a-scene>` tag with